-During the year under review a decision was made that the landfill would not be progressed at this stage in favour of disposing of the waste outside the Region, with the new arrangement commencing in August 2019.
-The site was appropriately contoured and stabilised so that land could be returned to pasture.
+During the 2018-2019 year a decision was made that the landfill would not be progressed at this stage in favour of disposing of the waste outside the Region.
+This new arrangement commenced in August 2019 and meanwhile the site was appropriately contoured and stabilised so that land could be returned to pasture (Photo 4 to Photo 8).

-The Council was advised that there will be a review of this arrangement in the 2021-2022 year, with the potential that work at the site may recommence after this review, in preparation for the site to accept waste in July 2024, if required.
+The Council was advised that there will be a review of this arrangement in the 2021-2022 year, with the potential that work at the site may recommence after this review, so that the site can be prepared to accept waste in July 2024, if required.

-Monitoring of the earthworks consent 10501-1 that is carried out under a different monitoring programme found that the site had been satisfactorily stabilised such that the sediment control ponds could be removed.
+In the 2018-2019 year, monitoring of the earthworks consent 10501-1 that is carried out under a different monitoring programme found that the site had been satisfactorily stabilised such that the sediment control ponds could be removed.